 One factor our agency pays close attention to is page load times and overall website performance.
 Not all brands are sure why this matters, or if they should work to improve page load speeds if resources could be spent elsewhere.

-However, page loading times directly affect SEO, and are becoming an increasingly important factor in today’s high-speed internet world.
+However, page loading times directly affect SEO rankings, and are becoming an increasingly important factor in today’s high-speed internet world.
 Here’s why it can make such a difference, and why no website today can overlook speed when making improvements.

 Google and Others Are Always Analyzing Loading Times